vita-epfl/DFI-OmniStereo/README.md

 # DFI-OmniStereo

-Boosting Omnidirectional Stereo Matching with a Pre-trained Depth Foundation Model
+This is the official repository of our paper **Boosting Omnidirectional Stereo Matching with a Pre-trained Depth Foundation Model**.

+The code will be released soon.